Access to NGOs and UNHCR

 UNHCR does not have an office in Slovenia however it carries out numerous activities and supports several NGOs programmes.[1]

-In 2023 UNHCR supported the following organisations:
+In 2024 UNHCR supported the following organisations:

-• PIC in providing information, counselling and representation to asylum seekers during the asylum procedure, beneficiaries of international protection during the family reunification procedure and a mobile blue dot providing information and counselling to people fleeing Ukraine;
+• PIC in providing information, counselling and representation to asylum applicants during the asylum procedure, beneficiaries of international protection during the family reunification procedure and a mobile blue dot providing information and counselling to people fleeing Ukraine;

 Table of contents